vlvagerviwager/cheap-cheap-chicken/README.md

 ### Run

 1. Populate `.env-template` file and rename to `.env`
+    - Don't show anyone or push to version control!
+It's a secret 🗝
 1. `npm install -g yarn`
 1. `yarn start`
     - This triggers [@CheapCheapChkn](https://twitter.com/CheapCheapChkn) to tweet a random quote from her rap